Lady Death

 Lady Death is a fictional goddess appearing in American comic books published by Coffin Comics.
-Created by Brian Pulido, Lady Death first appeared in Evil Ernie #1 in December 1991.
+Created by Brian Pulido, Lady Death first appeared in Eternity Comics' Evil Ernie #1 in December 1991.

 Lady Death then reappeared in the Evil Ernie: The Resurrection miniseries published by Pulido under his now-defunct company Chaos!
 Comics in 1994.
 The character was also the subject of a full-length animated feature film released in July 2004 by ADV Films.